crossbeatnetworks/apex-prime-install/README.md

 5. Follow the instructions displayed at the end of the pre-install script output

-6. Run the install script as the application user
+6. Run the install script _as the application user that you set in the configuration file_
 ```
 ./scripts/2-install.sh
 ```